 Once the material reaches a particular consistency, it is prone to “ooze-out” as a material that will be made into a mineral pitch resin also known as Shilajit, Mumie, and Salajeet.
-Pürblack Live Resin should not be confused with traditionally manufactured Shilajit, Mumie or Saljeet Resins.
-Even though Pürblack is made from the same raw material, our Live Resin is greatly superior due to novel technology we use, making the resin more effective and closest to its natural state.
+Pürblack Live Resin shilajit should not be confused with traditionally manufactured Shilajit, Mumie or Salajeet Resins.
+Even though Pürblack shilajit is made from the same raw material, our Live Resin is greatly superior due to the novel technology we use, making the resin more effective and closest to its natural state.

 As we mentioned at the beginning of the article, no theory has currently prevailed and no unifying theory was put forward.
 All four most likely have certain validity to them.
 At Pürblack, we believe that theory number one is most likely accurate.
 The reason is that the substance shows in the lab and has characteristics very similar to multiple adaptogenic and medicinal plants combined.
 Nevertheless, neither theory can be fully discarded.
 What matters the most is that mineral pitch shows excellent results when used by humans.